JeromeJ/Site-V2/README.md

 **Note:** Launching the app from the IDLE has been proven hazardous and may leave some hidden processes running in background.
 Such process might still be the active one despite not preventing new ones from starting, thus leading to situations hard to debug.

 ## Dev

-You can easily enable the **dev config** by setting the `LGHS_WEBSITE_CONFIG` to `lghs_dev_config.py`.
+You can easily enable the **dev config** by setting the `LGHS_WEBSITE_CONFIG` environment variable to `lghs_dev_config.py`.